Nicolas Madsen: Westerlo

 After returning to Midtjylland from his loan spell, Madsen was sold to Belgian football; K.V.C.
 Westerlo confirmed on 20 July 2022, that Madsen had signed a deal until June 2026.

 Queens Park Rangers

 On 23 August 2024, Madsen signed for EFL Championship club Queens Park Rangers for an undisclosed fee.

+Following an impressive second campaign with the club, he was named Queens Park Rangers Player of the Season for the 2025–26 season.